 Sleep studies are simple to perform and painless.
 They can usually be completed in just one night.
 Your results will then be analyzed by your medical doctor, and your doctor and Dr. Chetan Parikh will work together to provide an appropriate treatment and help you rest better at night.

-For more information on how sleep apnea is diagnosed, we welcome you to contact Chetan Parikh, DMD, MDS, DABDSM today.
+For more information on how sleep apnea is diagnosed, we welcome you to contact Chetan Parikh, DMD, MDS, DABCDSM today.